Agii-gordon/Agii-gordon/README.md

 - 👋 Hi, I’m @Agii-gordon
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning Sofware Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...